apache/usergrid/docs/entity-connections/relationships.md

 ## Creating connections between entities

-One of the most useful features of App services is the ability to create connections between entities.
+One of the most useful features of Usergrid is the ability to create connections between entities.
 A simple example of this is the Twitter-like use of *following*, where one user forms a connection with another by subscribing to any tweets they post.
 [Messagee